 - Admin: Gives ability to assign permission levels to other groups or constituents.

-Gallery permissions
+Set Gallery Level permissions

 Gallery permissions are very similar to folder permissions.
 Whereas folders are used to organize resources on the back end of the site, galleries determine how to display them on the front end.